Dark photon pair production via off-shell dark Higgs at FASER: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by JSPS KAKENHI Grant Numbers JP24K07024 (T.~A.), JP23K13097 (K.~A.), JP22K03622 (T.~S.), and JP23H01189 (T.~A. and T.~S.).
+We would like to thank Felix Kling for suggesting the possibility of large scalar mixing.
+This work was partially supported by JSPS KAKENHI Grant Numbers JP24K07024 (T.~A.), JP23K13097 (K.~A.), JP22K03622 (T.~S.), JP23H01189 (T.~A. and T.~S.), and JST SPRING, Grant Number JPMJSP2136 (Y.~N.).